cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 CPU, even if Emacs is idle and not in use currently.

 **Flycheck** does not use timers at all to check for changes.
-Instead it registers a handler for Emacs' built-in `after-change-functions` hook, which is run after changes to the buffer.
-This handler is only invoked when the buffer actually changed, and starts a one-shot timer to delay the syntax check until the editing stopped for a short time, to save resources and avoid checking half-finished editing.
+Instead it registers a handler for Emacs' built-in `after-change-functions` hook which is run after changes to the buffer.
+This handler is only invoked when the buffer actually changed and starts a one-shot timer to delay the syntax check until the editing stopped for a short time, to save resources and avoid checking half-finished editing.